-The recent overhaul in the Spanish Tax system has introduced several new rules whose consequences are still to be analyzed.
-I am writing today about an apparently innocuous change in arm’s length rules applicable to the internal dealings between a foreign entity and their Spanish branches or, more generally, Permanent Establishments.
+Branch tax in Spain is a complex are, especially after the recent overhaul in the Spanish Tax system.
+The Law has introduced several new rules whose consequences are still to be analyzed.
+In this article we will comment the tax valuation of the internal dealings between a foreign entity and their Spanish branches or, more generally, Permanent Establishments.

 Before the Law changed, internal dealings between a foreign entity and a Permanent Establishment located in Spain were compulsory valued at fair market value.
 In case the Spanish branch was selling goods “bought” from the head office, this rule implied that the tax basis of the goods for the Spanish branch was the market value, thus incorporating a markup on the cost and reducing the taxable profit in Spain.